hacksecurity7/painmaker/README.md

 ### English:
-Its a virus written with python. til now this tool does 5 main things:
+Its a virus written with python. till now this tool does 5 main things:
-1.Reproduce
+#1.Reproduce
 2.Remove files
 3.Lock files
 4.Remove itself